Chapter 2 Command Line Workshop

 2.2 Getting Started

-In this workshop, we are working on a virtual command line via Replit.
+In this workshop, we are working on a virtual command line via Posit Cloud.
 After this workshop, if you want to use the command line locally from your computer, see the appendix.

-To access the virtual command line on Replit, you should “fork” the following workspace, and look at the “Shell” window.
+To access the virtual command line on Posit Cloud, you can access the following project: https://posit.cloud/content/9696853

-You should see a single line of text, with a blinking cursor, such as this:
+You should see some text, ending with a blinking cursor, such as this:

-To see the full directory path, type in the command pwd and hit enter.
+Sometimes, the directory path is long so not the full path is printed.
+To see the path, type in the command pwd

 Unlike a GUI, the CLI does not provide immediate options to you to interact with.
 We have to know a learn a handful of vocabulary to interact with it well.
 But besides the vocabulary, we need to keep a mental model of a task we want to complete.
 In GUIs that that mental model is shown to us visually, such as a file browser.